Growth Diagrams and Minuscule Polygon Configurations in the Affine Grassmannian: Proof of Proposition

 If this special case of D(iii) occurs then the strip difference of $0$ becomes a difference of $1$, and the trench difference of $x=1$ turns into a trench difference of $x=0$.
 By induction, an instance of case D can only have the above three possible values for $x$ and $y$.
 In particular, the special case of D(iii) can trigger another instance of the special case of D(iii) directly to the NW.
-Such a string of special case D(iii)'s can only occur if the special case C(iii) occurs at the out elbow of the same NW-SE strip. \end{enumerate}
+Such a string of special case D(iii)'s can only occur if the special case C(iii) occurs at the out elbow of the same NW-SE strip.

 Finally, for case E the position involving $y$ could have been excavated by an instance of case C or D, in which case we know that $y=0$ or $y=1$.
+We claim there are no interesting subcases, meaning that the strip difference and trench difference propagate.
 We leave the routine analysis to the reader.

 This concludes the cases of excavating a point on the break path.
-At this point we have shown that strip difference and trench difference always propagate when below the break path, and also when on the break path, except for the special cases of C(iii) and D(iii).
-If the special cases of C(iii) and D(iii) occur then this implies $\mu_{k}=\mu_{k+1}$.
+At this point we have shown that strip differences and trench differences always propagate when below the break path, and also when on the break path, except for the special cases of C(iii) and D(iii).
+The special cases of C(iii) and D(iii) can occur at strip $k+1$ only if $\mu_{k}=\mu_{k+1}$.
 In both special cases, the strip difference of $0$ flips to a $1$, while the trench difference of $1$ flips to a $0$.

-There are four remaining cases of excavating a point above the break path.
-We claim that there are no new interesting cases, i.e. the strip difference and trench difference propagate as they did below the break path, and we leave this analysis to the reader.
-Note that case F and G must be analyzed before case H, likewise H before I, because the point containing $y$ must have been excavated by one of these instances.
+We claim that there are no new interesting cases when excavating a point above the break path, i.e. the strip difference and trench difference propagate.
+We leave this analysis to the reader. \end{proof}

-This completes the proof of the proposition.
-In fact, we have shown more. \begin{Prop}[Proposition \ref{shave prop} restated] If the break path B doesn't contain a proper portion of the main horizontal, then each strip is labeled by the same fundamental weight as the one beneath it.
-Otherwise, if the break path of B is horizontal exactly up to the $k+1$st strip, then this could trigger the special case of C(iii) and a sequence of special cases of D(iii).
-In each case $\mu_j=\mu_{j+1}$ is necessary.
-For this interval of strips $[i,k+1]$, each fundamental weight is incremented by one upon excavation.
-All other strips remain the same upon excavation. \end{Prop}

 The only assumptions that we have made on the original $4$-hive is that the NW and SE edges are fundamental weights and that $\lambda,\mu,\nu$ are dominant weights.
 After one shave step we see that these assumptions still hold, so the same applies to the smaller $4$-hive.
-Note though that the break paths change.
-Each shave step can increment the fundamental weights of at most one nonempty interval of strips.
+Note though that the break paths change accordingly.